kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 #answer[*Pathogenesis of Hypopyon Corneal Ulcer:*
 + Infective ulcer → destruction of corneal epithelium and stroma.
 + Inflammatory response → release of cytokines → migration of polymorphonuclear leukocytes into anterior chamber.
-+ Breakdown of blood‑aqueous barrier → accumulation of inflammatory cells and debris as hypopyon in inferior anterior chamber.
++ Breakdown of blood-aqueous barrier → accumulation of inflammatory cells and debris as hypopyon in inferior anterior chamber.
-+ Hypopyon here is sterile (non‑infective), caused by toxic and immune reactions rather than direct bacterial invasion.
++ Hypopyon here is sterile (non-infective), caused by toxic and immune reactions rather than direct bacterial invasion.
 ]
 4. How will you confirm your case?
 #answer[*Confirmation*
-1. Clinical Features (slit‑lamp exam):
+1. Clinical Features (slit-lamp exam):
-  - Dry, grayish‑white ulcer with feathery margins and satellite lesions.
+  - Dry, grayish-white ulcer with feathery margins and satellite lesions.
   - Surrounding corneal infiltration, possible immune ring.
   - Fixed, thick hypopyon (does not move with head position).
 2. Laboratory Investigations: